kebichevelyn/kebichevelyn/README.md

 - 👋 Hi, I’m @kebichevelyn
-- 👀 I’m interested in swift developind and languages
+- 👀 I’m interested in swift developing and languages
 - 🌱 I’m currently learning swift, design and 2 foreign languages
 - 💞️ I’m looking to collaborate on ... i dont know
 - 📫 How to reach me : tg and inst @liebessensation